 A damaging cyclone Ulli (early January 2012) produced winds up to 172 km/h in Ijmuiden, the Netherlands.

-Here are more details on some of the major major windstorms in western Europe over the recent decade:
+Here are more details on some of the major windstorms in Western Europe over the recent decade:

 - The most intense Bomb Cyclone of Winter Season 2021/22 in the North Atlantic – February 7th, 2022